ReproNim/simple_workflow/README.md

 ### 4. Other containers

-You can also using [Singularity](http://singularity.lbl.gov/) to run the docker image from DockerHub.
+You can also use [Singularity](http://singularity.lbl.gov/) to run the docker image from DockerHub.